 It’s also a movie where a lot of what takes place didn’t need to happen and the script does that a few times, which kinds of make it bit pointless.
 It’s not as meaningful as the first film by any means but there are some touching moments nevertheless.

-Overall, Mary Poppins is a fun and entertaining sequel, even though it borrows a lot of elements from the superior first film and does not improve upon them, it’s still a worthy experience for Emily Bunt’s delightful performance and introducing kids to Mary Poppins.
+Overall, Mary Poppins is a fun and entertaining sequel, even though it borrows a lot of elements from the superior first film and does not improve upon them, it’s still a worthy experience for Emily Bunt’s delightful performance and introducing a new generation of kids to Mary Poppins.